>> Shift: Reshaping the educational experience at Minneapolis Public Schools

 To make sure our 33,000 students are achieving, the Minneapolis Public Schools need your help.
 Two-thirds of our students live in poverty.
 Twenty-five percent of our students are learning English.
 Your donations of time, supplies or money can help us move our students ahead farther, faster.

 We can think of about 33,000 reasons to contribute to Minneapolis Public Schools.
-Our foundation, AchieveMpls, is dedicated solely to supporting the students of the Minneapolis Public Schools.
-AchieveMpls accepts contributions on behalf of the school district, its schools and departments in the form of cash, stock, memorials and other options.
+Our non-profit partner, AchieveMpls, accepts contributions on behalf of the school district, our schools and our departments in the form of cash, stock, memorials and other options.
 To donate online go to http://www.achievempls.org/getinvolved/donate/.
 For more information, contact Gina Rysdon at 612.455.1557 or email her at firstname.lastname@example.org.

 Your Time: Volunteering at MPS